 Dr Penny Whetton is an Honorary Research Fellow with the School of Earth Sciences at the University of Melbourne and with CSIRO Oceans and Atmosphere.
 In Dr Whetton’s twenty-five year career with CSIRO she took a leading role in Australian science on projecting regional climate change and the use of projections in impact assessment.
 Through this and her community engagement she has made a unique contribution to national understanding of, and preparedness to respond to, climate change.
 Dr Whetton was a lead author of the regionalisation and climate scenarios chapters of the Third Assessment Report of the Intergovernmental Panel on Climate Change (IPCC), the regional projections chapter of the Fourth Assessment Report of IPCC, and of the Australasia chapter of the Fifth Assessment Report.

 Dr Lorraine Stephenson has over 30 years of technical, policy and managerial corporate experience with a strong strategic focus on the energy sector.
 In her current role in Lightning Consulting Services, Dr Stephenson works with clients to mitigate risks and create opportunities for Australian businesses and governments to respond to climate change challenges including options to drive investments in low emission technologies and abatement options.
+Dr Stephenson currently holds a number of positions on boards and committees, including Non-Executive Director of Queensland Electricity Transmission Corporation Limited (Powerlink) and member of the New South Wales Government's Climate Change Council.
 She was formerly the Chief Clean Energy Advisor to the Queensland Government, a Partner at Ernst & Young, Non-Executive Director of Ergon Energy and Non-Executive Director of the Australia Industry Greenhouse Network, and held executive positions at Origin Energy for 12 years.